Python-Coding-Assignments/Numbers/README.md

 </details>

 ## About the Project
 This project enables a user to enter an infinite number of integers, then prints out some information regarding those inputs.
 This program prompts the user to enter in as many numbers as he/she wants, until the user inputs a zero.
 To do this, a loop is needed; this loop runs until the sentinel value is entered.
-Afterwards, some statistics of the user's inputs is displayed
+Afterwards, some statistics of the user's inputs is displayed.

 The objective of this program is to demonstrate the following:
 * practice writing a short Python program